TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-01-14-alice-nelmio-hautelook-faker-and-how-to-upgrade-doctrine-fixtures-part-2.md

  }
 ```

-Then we update the config with auto tagging:
+Then we update the config with auto-tagging:

 ```diff
  services: